 As required by state statute, Plan Bay Area and BAHFA offer a simple way for the public to register to receive updates.
-Plan Bay Area has an e-newsletter that is sent monthly, and as needed, delivering project updates and announcements during the plan development process.
-To sign up to receive Plan Bay Area updates, visit planbayarea.org/get-involved/mailing-list.
+During the plan development process, Plan Bay Area has an enewsletter that is sent monthly, and as needed, delivering project updates and announcements.
+To sign up to receive Plan Bay Area updates, visit planbayarea.org/getinvolved/mailing-list.

 As its work ramps up, BAHFA will begin to send updates to interested individuals who register to receive news on their projects and engagement opportunities.
-To sign up to receive BAHFA updates, visit abag.ca.gov/our-work/housing/bahfa-bay-area-housing-finance-authority.
+To sign up to receive BAHFA updates, visit abag.ca.gov/our-work/housing/bahfa-bay-area-housingfinance-authority.